Architecture

 Why multi-hop routes?

 Direct paths are often suboptimal.
-ETH → SOL direct via Wormhole might cost more than ETH → USDC on Uniswap → USDC bridge via deBridge → USDC → SOL on Jupiter.
+ETH to SOL direct via Wormhole might cost more than ETH to USDC on Uniswap, USDC bridge via deBridge, USDC to SOL on Jupiter.
 The extra hops add small fees but can avoid large slippage on illiquid direct pairs.
 The engine evaluates all combinations and picks the global optimum.
+In practice, multi-hop routes outperform direct bridges in roughly 40% of transfers above $5,000 in value.